lnfernux/lnfernux.github.io/_posts/2018-10-22-keytakeaways.md

 This first part is all about disk and file encryption - if there's any feedback or something you feel that's important (and missing), please hit me up on twitter @infernuxmonster

-### Determine hardware and firmware requirements for Secure Boot and encryption key functionality

 #### UEFI
 Enabling UEFI is done by hitting a key-stroke (OEM dependant) on boot and enabling it.
 Newer hardware is UEFI by default.